muaz-z/self-improving-llm-service/README.md

 ### Explicit `/review` endpoint

-The assignment permits either an endpoint or background processing.
-An explicit `/review` endpoint was chosen because it makes the self-improvement lifecycle easy to trigger, inspect, and demonstrate.
+An explicit `/review` endpoint makes the self-improvement lifecycle easy to trigger, inspect, and demonstrate.

-In production, this workflow would be a good candidate for background execution.
+For a production system, this workflow would be better suited to asynchronous background execution.

-## What I Intentionally Left Out

-I prioritized the main requirements over the nice-to-have features.
+## Current Limitations

-The current implementation does not focus on:
+The current implementation intentionally keeps the infrastructure lightweight.

+Potential extensions include:

--   a metrics dashboard
+- metrics and monitoring dashboard
 - stage-level workflow checkpoints
--   distributed/background job infrastructure
+- distributed/background job processing
--   a separately curated golden/held-out evaluation dataset (random sampling of historical passes is used instead)
+- curated golden/held-out evaluation datasets

-These would be useful follow-up features, but were deliberately kept out of the core implementation to keep the take-home focused.

 ## Production and Scaling Considerations

 For a production system with heavy usage, I would:

--   run review/improvement as a background jobs
+- run review/improvement workflows as background jobs
 - use PostgreSQL instead of SQLite
--   replace random historical sampling with a curated, bounded regression set (e.g. golden cases plus recent production passes)
+- replace random historical sampling with a curated, bounded regression set combining golden cases and recent production passes
--   lock prompt creation and activation under concurrency
+- add locking around prompt creation and activation
 - add provider retries, metrics, and alerting around failed reviews and prompt promotions

-The take-home already bounds regression cost with `ORDER BY RANDOM() LIMIT 100` for historical passes and a concurrency semaphore for candidate reprocessing.
+The current implementation bounds regression cost with `ORDER BY RANDOM() LIMIT 100` for historical passes and uses a concurrency semaphore for candidate reprocessing.

 ## TLDR